 The Nuclear Planning Group acts as the senior body on nuclear matters in the Alliance and discusses specific policy issues associated with nuclear forces.
-The Alliance's nuclear policy is kept under constant review and is modified and adapted in the light of new developments.
+The Alliance's nuclear policy is kept under constant review, and is modified and adapted in light of new developments.

-- The Nuclear Planning Group (NPG) reviews the Alliance's nuclear policy in light of the ever-changing security environment.
+- The Nuclear Planning Group (NPG) reviews and sets the Alliance's nuclear policy in light of the ever-changing security environment.

 - While the North Atlantic Council is the ultimate authority within NATO, the NPG acts as the senior body on nuclear matters in the Alliance.

 - The NPG discusses specific policy issues associated with nuclear forces and wider issues such as nuclear arms control and nuclear proliferation.

 - Irrespective of whether or not they have nuclear weapons, all Allies are members of the NPG with the exception of France, which has decided not to participate.